onnx/models/contribute.md

 ## Training
-Training details (preprocessing, hyperparameters, resources and environment) alongwith link to a training notebook (optional)
+Training details (preprocessing, hyperparameters, resources and environment) along with link to a training notebook (optional)
 ## Validation
-Validation script/notebook used to obtain accuracy reported above alongwith details of how to use it and reproduce accuracy.
+Validation script/notebook used to obtain accuracy reported above along with details of how to use it and reproduce accuracy.

 ## References
 Link to references